gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 disadvantages.
 In this case study, the ANN method has been selected due to its capability to handle complex (non-linear) factors.

-Thirdly, other miscellaneous parameters such as number of samples, neighborhood, learning rate, maximum iterations, hidden layers, and momentum are input.
+Thirdly, other miscellaneous parameters such as the number of samples, neighborhood, learning rate, maximum iterations, hidden layers, and momentum are input.

-After giving all the inputs, there is a button ‘ **Train neural network** ’ which needs to be clicked to start the modelling process.
-There is also an option to ‘ **Stop’** button which is used to terminate the model.
+After giving all the inputs, there is a button, ‘ **Train neural network**’ which needs to be clicked to start the modelling process.
+There is also an option to use the‘ **Stop’** button to terminate the model.

-After modelling is completed, overall accuracy values appeared on the interface determines the quality of the modelling.
+After modelling is completed, overall accuracy values on the interface determine the modelling quality.
 In most cases, desirable overall accuracy might not be obtained in the first step.
-Hence, other miscellaneous parameters need to be adjusted until the desirable overall accuracy is obtained based on the hit and trial method.
+Hence, other miscellaneous parameters must be adjusted until the desired overall accuracy is obtained based on the hit-and-trial method.

-In this very crucial step, neural network learning curve (training vs validation datasets) need to be reviewed and diagnosed properly to prevent from the learning problems such as an underfit or overfit model, and unrepresentative training or validation datasets.
+In this very crucial step, the neural network learning curve (training vs. validation datasets) needs to be reviewed and diagnosed properly to prevent learning problems such as an underfit or overfit model and unrepresentative training or validation datasets.
 [Reference: https://machinelearningmastery.com/learning-curves-for-diagnosing-
 machine-learning-model-performance/ ]

 The input values used in this case study are shown in the Figure below.
-The interface also has dicerent functions as shown below.
+The interface also has dicerent functions, as shown below.

-After successful completion of the training the model **click** on the save and save the graph into the designated folder.
+After successfully completing the model training, click on the **save** buttton and save the graph into the designated folder.

-In this case sudy, decrease in both training and validation loss to a point of stability with a minimal gap between the two final loss values can be witnessed in the learning curve which represents the well fitted model for this case study.
+In this case study, a decrease in both training and validation loss to the point of stability with a minimal gap between the two final loss values can be witnessed in the learning curve, which represents the well-fitted model for this case study.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/83065fbf-361d-4836-83c5-35042d20667a" />

 ### 5.5 Step 5: Cellular Automata Simulation

 This is the second last step.
-The main task that needs to be carried out is to save the file path for prefix of transition potential maps, certainty function, and simulation results as shown in below Figure.
+The main task that needs to be carried out is to save the file path for the prefix of transition potential maps, certainty function, and simulation results, as shown in the Figure below.
 In step 1, the year dicerence between initial (2000) and final (2010) land cover map is 10.
-Thus, Number of simulation iterations defined as 1 in this step will simulates the land cover map of year 2020.
+Thus, the number of simulation iterations defined as 1 in this step will simulate the land cover map for the year 2020.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/c3692784-cbb4-445d-9735-a217d1442336" />

 ### 5.6 Step 6: Validation

 This is the last step of the MOLUSCE.
-As shown in the Figure below there are many functions on validation steps.
+As shown in the Figure below, there are many functions in the validation steps.

-- Firstly, reference map needs to be imported.
-To do this, click on **Browse** and select the reference land cover which will act as validation data against the simulated map.
-To import the simulated map, adopt similar process using the browsing tool.
+- Firstly, a reference map needs to be imported.
+To do this, click on **Browse** and select the reference land cover, which will act as validation data against the simulated map.
+To import the simulated map, adopt a similar process using the browsing tool.

 - Ensure that you have checked the validation map and check persistent classes.

 - The number of validation iterations should be imported based on the results obtained on the % of correctness, kappa (overall), kappa (histo), and kappa (loc).
-If these values are satisfying (i.e. >0.6) the simulated map can be accepted else hit and trials method should be adopted by changing the parameters used in the transition potential modelling step.
+If these values are satisfying (i.e., >0.6), the simulated map can be accepted; otherwise the hit-and-trials method should be adopted by changing the parameters used in the transition potential modelling step.
     <img width="550" alt="image" src="https://github.com/user-attachments/assets/f60ec979-e28e-4b94-a661-369c2b695e53" />

 ### 5.7 Step 7: Prediction
-Once acceptable kappa statistics are obtained in previous step, inputs need to be given to predict the future land cover map.
-As shown in the figure all the land cover maps and driving are given as input.
+Once acceptable kappa statistics are obtained in the previous step, inputs need to be given to predict the future land cover map.
+As shown in the Figure, all the land cover maps and driving are given as input.
 The below figure shows the input for this case study.
-Land cover map of year 2010 and 2020 are set as initial and final respectively to predict the land cover for year 2030 and so on.
+The land cover maps for 2010 and 2020 are set as initial and final, respectively, to predict the land cover for 2030 and so on.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/a0a9f19c-86b5-4d51-a285-8f203a1354f1" />

 Once the inputs are defined, proceed directly to step 5 (Cellular Automata Simulation).
 The number of simulation iterations must be entered in a specific way.
-In this case study, with an initial year of 2010 and a final year of 2020, setting the number of simulation iterations to 1 will predict outcomes for 2030, 2 will predict for 2040, 3 for 2050, and so forth.
+In this case study, with an initial year of 2010 and a final year of 2020, setting the number of simulation iterations to 1 will predict outcomes for 2030, 2 will predict 2040, 3 for 2050, and so forth.
 Therefore, each iteration represents one interval between the initial and final years.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/ffafc086-f0a3-4c03-9ced-6dc68f53065f" />